chop-dbhi/proband-connect-docs/source/index.html.md

 This is the documentation for the Proband Connect REST API.
 Each pedigree is by default represented by a UUID.
 Optionally, with some local customization, there is also a general identifer that can be established which is used by the `/published/` and `/pdf/` 3rd party integration endpoints (described below).

+The documentation assumes a Proband Connect server running at https://probandapp.com/connect/ for demonstration purposes.

 # Authentication

 `/api-token-auth/`